microsoft/VirtualClient/website/docs/workloads/mlperf/mlperf-developer-guide.md

 }
 ```
 - **make run RUN_ARGS='--benchmarks=bert --scenarios=Offline,Server,SingleStream --config_ver=default --test_mode=AccuracyOnly --fast**: Run accuracy mode which focuses on
 the accuracy of the model's predictions.
+In this example, the command will run the bert benchmark, with Offline, Server, and Single Stream scenarios, using the default config version,
+in accuracy only mode, and with fewer iterations for faster turnaround time.
 The json output will inculde a pass/fail output, and the accuracy score.
+For example this is the json output for the Offline scenario:
 ```
 {
     "accuracy": [